-For more than 540 years, prominent people have worked at Uppsala University.
+For more than 540 years, prominent people have worked and studied at Uppsala University.
 Here is a selection.

 Emmy Rappe (1835–1896)